harness/developer-hub/docs/continuous-delivery/cd-advanced/ticketing-systems-category/update-jira-issues-in-cd-stages.md

 ### Use an expression in issue key

-In **Issue Key**, you can use an expression to reference the key ID from another Jira create or Jira update step.
+In **Issue Key**, you can use an expression to reference the key ID from another Jira create or Jira Update step.

-The Jira create or Jira update step you want to reference must be before the Jira update step that references it in the stage.
+The Jira create or Jira Update step you want to reference must be before the Jira Update step that references it in the stage.

 First, identify the step where you want to get the ID from.
-In this example, we'll use a Jira create step.
+In this example, we'll use a Jira Create step.

-You'll have to close the Jira update step to get the the ID from the previous step.
+You'll have to close the Jira Update step to get the the ID from the previous step.
 An ID is required, so you can just enter any number for now and select **Save**.
 In the pipeline, select **Execution History**.

-Select a successful execution, and select the Jira create step in the execution.
+Select a successful execution, and select the Jira Create step in the execution.

 Select the **Output** tab, locate the **Key** setting, and select the copy button.